tohenkes/So3krates-torch/README.md

 1. activate your environment
 2. clone this repository
 3. move to the clone repository
-4. `pip install -r requirements.xt`
+4. `pip install -r requirements.txt`
 5. `pip install .`

 #### Implemented features: